We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When changing the tailight bulb on your Civic, be careful not to touch the glass part of the new bulb as this will cause the tailight bulb to burn out quicker.

-Learn how to diagnose and fix minor oil leaks in your car1995 Honda Civic EX 1.6L 4 Cyl.
+Learning how to jump your car before you need to is an excellent idea1995 Honda Civic EX 1.6L 4 Cyl.
 Coupe (2 Door)